dec1costello/Golf/TOUR_Championship_2011/README.md

   </ol>
 </details>

-## **Overview**
+## **Objectives**

-Welcome to my analysis of the **2011 TOUR Championship** at [East Lake Golf Club!](https://www.eastlakegolfclub.com/course/) With an interest in sports analytics, the primary aspiration is to contribute meaningful insights to the golf community.
-To get a better feel for the visual details, I encourage you to check out the interactive visuals on  [NBViewer!](https://nbviewer.org/github/dec1costello/Golf/tree/main/TOUR_Championship_2011/)
+Welcome to my analysis of the **2011 TOUR Championship** at [East Lake Golf Club!](https://www.eastlakegolfclub.com/course/) The main objective of this project is to:

-## **Notes**
+> **Develop an Expected Strokes Model to identify a player's strengths and weaknesses**

+With an interest in sports analytics, I hope to contribute meaningful insights to the golf community.
 I chose the **2011 TOUR Championship** because it was the only complete shot level data set I could [find](https://github.com/scottflaska/pga-shotlink/tree/main/data/sample_download).
 If you see a complete shot level dataset floating around feel free to send it my way!
+To get a better feel for the visual details, I encourage you to check out the interactive visuals on  [NBViewer!](https://nbviewer.org/github/dec1costello/Golf/tree/main/TOUR_Championship_2011/)

+## **Dataset**

+Talk about the dataset and how r1+2 weaker. and nature of rough not nessacarly accounting for a bad lie

+## **Data Cleaning**

+Talk about how I shift the data

 ## [EDA](https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/EDA.ipynb)